moinmoin150/moinmoin150.github.io/_posts/2022-12-07-tian-xuan-zhi-zi.markdown

 Countless questions had swirled around in his head for too long, but when the time came, he found it difficult to open up.
 "This is a blood pact, isn't it?" he asked, staring at the vial in Gellert's hand.

-"That is correct," Gellert answered matter-of-factly.
+"That would be correct," Gellert answered matter-of-factly.
 Anton was a little taken aback by his frankness.

 "And whose blood is contained within?"

 "Mine, and Dumbledore's."
 This was the answer he expected.

-"This is why you could not move against him."
+"I'm assuming that's why you can't move against him?"
 Anton tried to calm his voice.

-"Or him against me," he said with a genuine tone, and the same sincerity flared in his eyes.
+"Yes.
+Nor him against me," he said with a genuine tone, and the same sincerity flared in his eyes.
 "So, this won't change anything, Anton, and won't get in the way of our plans.
 To me, he's just a mis— a trouble, a shackled beast, and a threat that’s being contained."

 Even now, right this moment, face to face, and eye to eye, this man was lying to him.
 No one would willingly carry shackles for decades.